 SQLs have met specific criteria laid out by your sales team, which makes them worthy of a direct sales follow-up.

 A static list is a list of contacts that you upload one time, and it doesn’t update automatically after that.
 For instance, you might have attended a tradeshow and captured leads to download into a CSV.
 You can upload this list to your marketing automation platform.
 Static list membership can be part of the criteria you use to build a smart list, however.

-This is the magic to marketing automation.
+This is the magic of marketing automation.
 By setting up a workflow or automated program, this is the act of automating your marketing.
-You can setup an email to trigger when someone fills out a form, visits a page and more.
-You can automate adding someone to a smart list, or changing their lifecycle stage.
+You can set up an email to trigger when someone fills out a form, visits a page, and more.
+You can automate adding someone to a smart list or changing their lifecycle stage.
 You can automate alerting your sales team when someone has become an SQL.